simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2025-02-20
+<br />**Date image released:**  2025-02-21
-<br />**Title of the image:**  Messier 87
+<br />**Title of the image:**  Hubble's Andromeda Galaxy Mosaic
-<br />**Description for the image:**  rmous elliptical galaxy Messier 87 is about 50 million light-years away.
-Also known as NGC 4486, the giant galaxy holds trillions of stars compared to the mere billions of stars in our large spiral Milky Way.
-M87 reigns as the large central elliptical galaxy in the Virgo galaxy cluster.
-An energetic jet from the giant galaxy's core is seen to stretch outward for about 5,000 light-years in this sharp optical and near-infrared view from the Hubble Space Telescope.
-In fact, the cosmic blow torch is seen across the electromagnetic spectrum from gamma-rays to radio wavelengths.
-Its ultimate power source is M87's central, supermassive black hole.
-An image of this monster in the middle of M87 has been captured by planet Earth's Event Horizon Telescope.
+<br />**Description for the image:**  The largest photomosaic ever assembled from Hubble Space Telescope image data is a panoramic view of our neighboring spiral Andromeda Galaxy.
+With 600 overlapping frames assembled from observations made from July 2010 to December 2022, the full Hubble Andromeda Galaxy mosaic spans almost six full moons across planet Earth's sky.
+A cropped version shown above is nearly two full moons across and partially covers Andromeda's core and inner spiral arms.
+Also known as M31, the Andromeda Galaxy is 2.5 million light-years away.
+That makes it the closest large spiral galaxy to our own Milky Way.
+Our perspective on the spiral Milky Way is anchored to the view from the location of the Sun, a star found within the Milky Way's galactic disk.
+But Hubble's magnificent Andromeda mosaic offers an expansive view of a large spiral galaxy from the outside looking in.
+Hubble's comprehensive, detailed data set extending across the Andromeda Galaxy will allow astronomers to make an unprecedented holistic exploration of the mysteries of spiral galaxy structure and evolution.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/m87-full.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2502/M31_HubbleMosaic1024H.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).